survivejs/react-book/manuscript/02_developing_with_webpack.md

 The idea behind `if(TARGET === 'start' || !TARGET) {` check is that if `TARGET` isn't set for reason or another, we still have some sane default configuration in place.
 This can happen if we execute webpack outside of npm.

 If you run the development build now using `npm start`, webpack will generate sourcemaps.
-When `eval` is used webpack will execute each module through `eval` and `//@ sourceURL`.
-This option is suitable only for development usage!
-The [official documentation](https://webpack.github.io/docs/configuration.html#devtool) goes into further detail about the possible options available.
+Webpack provides multiple different ways to generate them as discussed in the [official documentation](https://webpack.github.io/docs/configuration.html#devtool).
+In this case we're using `eval-source-map`.
+It builds slowly initially but it provides fast rebuild speed and yields real files.

+Faster development specific options such as `cheap-module-eval-source-map` and `eval` produce lower quality sourcemaps.
+Especially `eval` is fast and is the most suitable for very large projects.

 It is possible you may need to enable sourcemaps at your browser for this to work.
 See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.